- Mr Baljit Dheansa, Consultant Plastic Surgeon

 Other complications of a tummy tuck include:

-• damage inside your body – for example, to your blood vessels, muscles or bowel – this may temporary or permanent and may mean you need more surgery
+- damage inside your body – for example, to your blood vessels, muscles or bowel – this may be temporary or permanent and may mean you need more surgery

-• loose skin and fat between your scar and new belly button
+- loose skin and fat between your tummy tuck scar and new belly button

-• bulges at the ends of your scar – this may need more surgery to fix it
+- bulges at the ends of your scar – these may need more surgery to fix them

-• pins and needles, a burning sensation, numbness or pain on touching the skin – this is because nerves get damaged during the operation; this may be permanent in some people.
+- pins and needles, a burning sensation, numbness, or pain on touching your skin – this is because nerves can get damaged during the operation; this may be permanent in some people.

 If you smoke, you may be more likely to have complications after surgery.
 You’re also more likely to have complications if you have diabetes.
 Your surgeon will want to make sure your diabetes is under control before and after surgery.
 Talk to your surgeon if you’re at all worried.